Fluorescent treponemal antibody absorption test

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your health care provider about the meaning of your specific test results.

 What Abnormal Results Mean

-A positive FTA-ABS is often a sign of a syphilis infection.
+A positive FTA-ABS is often a sign of a syphilis infection (past or present).
 This test result will remain positive for life even if syphilis has been adequately treated.
 Therefore, it cannot be used to monitor the treatment of syphilis or determine that you have active syphilis.

 Other illnesses, such as yaws and pinta (two other kinds of skin diseases), may also result in positive FTA-ABS results.
 Sometimes, there can be a false-positive result, most often in women with lupus.